666djb/solarpi/readme.md

 * sudo rm -rf /home/solarpi

 ## Development
 So far, this has only been tested by me and does what I want it to reliably.

+### To do
+* Validate config file
+* Add robustness to install.sh script
-I plan to add controls so that I can change e.g. the time when the inverter charges the battery from the grid and times when I might want to prevent the battery discharging as I charge my EV from the grid.
-These controls will be accessible as MQTT entities.
+* Add controls to enable changes to the time when the inverter charges the battery from the grid and times to prevent the battery discharging as MQTT entities.
+* Local CSV logging of energy values

 Feel free to use this code for your own purposes.
 If you test this with a Growatt SPH inverter, please let me know, also if you add support for other inverters, I will look to merging changes in.
 I can't promise to provide tonnes of support, but will try to help.